lufinkey/cloakbox/README.md

 	* **remove** [--delete|-d] [--exit-on-failure|-e] GID...

-		Remove a download with the gid GID
+		Remove one or more downloads with the specified GIDs

 		* **-d**, **--delete**